 "It was one of those typical examples, that when you're not that money hungry – just doing something for the money – then things workout really well.
 Sometimes much better, because it's your passion for the project, it's your interest in the project… It creates a whole different relationship with the studio and your workers around you.
 Everyone who worked on the movie got more money than we got!
 Everyone was in a good mood, the movie turned out fantastic."

-And if all of this isn't awesome enough, during this same Nerdist interview Arnold announced that he Ivan and Danny were officially moving ahead to make a sequel to Twins called "Triplets".
-In this version, which will begin filming some time in 2015, Danny and Arnold find out they have a long lost twin brother… played by… Eddie Murphy!
+And if all of this isn't awesome enough, during this same Nerdist interview Arnold announced that he, Ivan and Danny were officially moving ahead to make a sequel to Twins called "Triplets".
+In this version, Danny and Arnold find out they have a long lost twin brother… played by… Eddie Murphy!
 Will this movie do well enough for Arnold to break his Twin's paycheck record???
 We'll see!
 Personally, I'm still waiting on the sequel to Jingle All The Way.

 And if you love Arnold and want to hear more of his amazing/inspirational life stories, do yourself a favor and download his full Nerdist interview on iTunes.